manuel-dev04/Python-Libraries/README.md

-# Python-Libraries
+# Python-Mini-Library
-Project that implements small Python libraries used for the Programming Fundamentals class
+Project that implements small Python library methods used for the Programming Fundamentals class